• Duration17 Days / 16 Nights

-Our famous Island Peak Climbing Itinerary first follows classic Everest Base Camp Trek route.
-Island peak is also known as “Imja Tse” one of Nepal's most famous trekking peaks.
-Island Peak the most frequently climbed peak in the Everest Region is 6189 meter high.
+Island Peak Climbing combined with the classic Everest Base Camp Trek route.
+The island Peak is also known as “Imja Tse,” one of Nepal's most famous trekking peaks.
+Island Peak, the most frequently climbed peak in the Everest Region, is 6165 meters high.
 It is easy access to the Island Peak regularly combined with the ascents of other nearby trekking peaks such as Mera Peak, Pokalde, and Labuche East.
-The name Island Peak is given by Eric Shipton's party in 1951 because it appears as an island in a sea of ice when viewed from Dingboche.
+The name Island Peak was given by Eric Shipton's party in 1951 because it appears as an island in a sea of ice when viewed from Dingboche.
 The peak was afterward renamed in 1983 to Imja Tse but Island Peak remained the well-liked choice.
-Actually, the peak is an extension of the ridge coming down off the south end of Lhotse Shar.
+The peak is an extension of the ridge coming down off the south end of Lhotse Shar.

-Island peak is labeled “Trekking Peak” and originally applied by the Nepalese authorities to mountains that were felt to be accessible without the logistics of a major expedition and didn’t require an extensive knowledge of winter alpine skills.
-Although the majority of these peaks can be climbed in just one or two days from a trailhead, their technical difficulties and objective dangers vary enormously.
+Island Peak is labeled “Trekking Peak” and was originally applied by the Nepalese authorities to mountains that were felt to be accessible without the logistics of a major expedition and didn’t require extensive knowledge of winter alpine skills.
+Although the majority of these peaks can be climbed in just one or two days from a trailhead, their technical difficulties and objectives vary enormously.
 Whilst climbing a “trekking peak” is not as challenging as an 8000m summit, these mountains should not be taken lightly: a considerable amount of time often needs to be spent above 5000m, often in difficult weather, on slopes that need a good range of mountaineering skills.
-Island Peak was first climbed by a team of mountaineers that included Tensing Norgay and Edmund Hillary, as training and acclimatization for the first climb of Everest in 1953.
+Island Peak was first climbed by a team of mountaineers, including Tensing Norgay and Edmund Hillary, as training and acclimatization for the first climb of Everest in 1953.

 Highlights